BIDS/repro-case-studies/case-studies/zzhang.md

 author: Zhao Zhang
 ---

-I am Zhao Zhang, a joint postdoctoral researcher at AMPLab and Berkeley Institute for Data Science, University of California, Berkeley.
+My name is Zhao Zhang, I am a joint postdoctoral researcher at AMPLab and Berkeley Institute for Data Science, University of California, Berkeley.
 The theme of my research is to enable data-driven science with computer systems.

 This case study describes the process of building Kira, a distributed astronomy image processing pipeline in the cloud environment.